Guest Post by Tristi Pinkston

-When you go on a virtual book tour (VBT), you essentially arrange for several different blogs and websites to feature you in some way.
+When you go on a virtual book tour (VBT), you essentially arrange for several different blogs, websites, and other social platforms to feature you in some way.
 They might do a book review, they might interview you, they might just talk about you—and it all helps promote you and your book.
 It’s like going on a book tour from the privacy of your own home—hence the name virtual book tour.

-How can VBTs help you promote your book?
+So, how can VBTs help you with that?

-- They introduce you to the hosts of the sites you visit.
+- They introduce you to the hosts of the sites and platforms you visit.

 - They promote your name to the buying public.